 As an Amazon Associate we earn from qualifying purchases.

 If you have a high rib cage, it can be pretty troublesome to find comfortable bras for the ribs.
-This is why we’re listing options for the best bra for flared ribs to get rid of your bra woes and keep both your breasts and ribcage happy.
+This is why I’m listing options for the best bra for flared ribs to get rid of your bra woes and keep both your breasts (and ribcage) happy.

 - Features to Consider for a Bra for Flared Ribs

-After trying out several types of bras, we found that the Wacoal Women’s How Perfect Soft Cup Bra is the best bra when you have flared ribs.
+After trying out several types of bras, I found that the Wacoal Women’s How Perfect Soft Cup Bra is the best bra for combatting rip pain.
 Its seamless cups, center gore, and stretchable band ensure support and coverage for the bust without digging into the rib area.

-Best Bra for Flared Ribs Overall: Wacoal Women’s How Perfect Soft Cup Bra
+Best Bra for Rip Pain: Wacoal Women’s How Perfect Soft Cup Bra

-If you have flared ribs and you find wired bras too painful, the seamless and wire-free design of the Wacoal Women's How Perfect Soft Cup Bra will fit you perfectly.
+If your ribs constantly hurt from your bra and you find wired bras too painful, the seamless and wire-free design of the Wacoal Women's How Perfect Soft Cup Bra will fit you perfectly.
 The soft material and stretchable band prevent pressure on the ribs while lifting the breasts.

 Unlike the other bras, soft bras use compression to minimize breast movement.
 Since it only uses a broad band instead of a wire, there’s nothing to dig into the skin as the bra encages the breasts.